CexyNature/sortee/dei/README.md

 ## Ecology and Evolution organizations around the world

 [This list](/dei/ecoevo_org/ecoevo_org.csv) contains a list of Ecology and Evolution societies and organizations around the world.
 Their contact information, description, geographical scope and other details are included.

+Please notice this list is a work in progress.